xinnian999/vue-form-craft/docs/en/interface.md

-  required?: boolean // Whether it is required initialValue?: any // Default value help?: string // Help information children?: FormItemType[] // Configuration for nested components hidden?: boolean | string // Whether it is hidden designKey?: string // Key used by the designer, automatically generated rules?: FormRule[] // Validation rules, specific to the input component
+  required?: boolean // Whether it is required initialValue?: any // Default value help?: string // Help information items?: FormItemType[] // Configuration for nested components hidden?: boolean | string // Whether it is hidden designKey?: string // Key used by the designer, automatically generated rules?: FormRule[] // Validation rules, specific to the input component